Kaliveedu (TV series): Plot

 Pooja is raised in an orphanage, Snehasadhanam by her foster-father Vishwanathan and has a sweet, kind disposition.
 She, in reality, is Anu, the long-lost daughter of Nandagopan and the late Arunima.
 She was separated from her family following an accident which killed her mother and supposedly her too.
 The accident was plotted by her paternal uncle, Shankar Ram for inheriting her father's wealth.
 She comes across her living father, Nandagopan and develops a bond with him, though unaware of their relationship.
 Arjun, humble despite his wealth, is a leading criminal lawyer.
 Pooja and Arjun meet several times and develop a mutual dislike for each other due to their contrasting personalities.

 Vishwanathan rejects the business offer of Sakshi, a crooked businesswoman who wishes to buy Snehasadanam ashram.
 To get rid of Vishwanathan, she frames him for the murder of Theja with the help of Priya, another inmate of Snehasadanam.
 Nandagopan takes up the case.
 Priya masquerades herself as the long-lost Anu and returns to Nandagopan.
-Due to Pooja and Priya's varying statements on Theja murder Case, Nandagopan backs off from the case, causing Pooja to look for another lawyer.
-Pooja attempts to hire Arjun but he backs off citing that his fees is beyond her capacity.
+Due to Pooja and Priya's varying statements on the Theja murder Case, Nandagopan backs off from the case, causing Pooja to look for another lawyer.
+Pooja attempts to hire Arjun but he backs off citing that his remuneration is beyond her capacity.

 Arunima's family reunites with fake Anu and decides to get her married to Arjun, who is her cousin.
 Arjun who loathes love and marriage refuses but eventually has to relent due to the family's pressure.
-In an attempt to break the marriage, he puts a condition ahead of Pooja to enter a one-year contract marriage with him in return for him acquitting her father without any fees.
+To break the marriage, he puts a condition ahead of Pooja to enter a one-year contract marriage with him in return for him acquitting her father without any fees.
 Without another choice, Pooja accepts the offer.
-The two get secretly married in a temple on Arjun's engagement day and start pretending like a married couple in front of the family.
-Priya along with Arjun's aunt, Madhumita, who hates Pooja because of a past incident tries to discredit and endanger Pooja several times but fails in every attempt.
-Over time, Arjun and Pooja develop a good friendship bond and Arjun falls for Pooja.
+The two secretly marry in a temple on Arjun's engagement day and pretend like a married couple in front of the family.
+Priya and Arjun's aunt, Madhumita, who hates Pooja because of a past incident, try to discredit and endanger Pooja several times but fail in every attempt.
+Over time, Arjun and Pooja develop a good friendship bond and fall for each other.

-Arjun becomes distraught when he discovers the truth about Sakshi being the mastermind behind the Theja murder case.
-He reveals to Pooja that Sakshi was the ex-girlfriend of his best friend, Devan who suicided when he discovered Sakshi's evil side.
-This had implanted a hatred for love relations in Arjun's mind.
-Pooja and Arjun try to prove Sakshi guilty in the court, but fail.
-The family starts having suspicions about Priya being the real Anu.
-However, she clears the confusions with the help of Shankar Ram who teams up with her for financial gains.
-Pooja also develops romantic feelings for Arjun.

-Akhil falls in love with a feisty girl, Sneha and tries to woo her.
-Meanwhile, his family decides to get him married to Priya.
+Akhil falls in love with a feisty girl, Sneha and secretly marries her when the family decides to get him married to Priya.
+Arjun and Pooja discover that Arunima was alive all along and is living as a nurse after suffering memory loss and reunite her with the family.